mpesavento/market_research_agent/README.md

-# research_agent
+# market_research_agent
-multi agentic system that builds out an engine that will look up content and summarize it in a document
+Multi agentic system that builds out an engine that will look up content and summarize it in a document

-Leverage Serper API for research

-What kind of research do we want to do?
-Competition research

-Want a product research expert and a senior copywriter.

 ## Set up